Francis Schmidt: Coaching career

 Schmidt's most notable contribution to popular culture came in his first year at Ohio State.
 The Columbus press asked Schmidt about the team's chances of beating rival Michigan.
 Schmidt replied, "Those fellows put their pants on one leg at a time, the same as everyone else."
 This phrase had previously been a Texas regionalism, but because of the press attention given to Schmidt, it soon became an internationally known cliché.
 Ohio State beat Michigan the first four years Schmidt coached there.
 Since that time, any Ohio State player that defeats Michigan is awarded a "Gold Pants Charm", a gold lapel pin shaped like football pants.

 Schmidt finished his football coaching career with a two-year stint at Idaho (1941–1942), then a member of the Pacific Coast Conference, with a 7–12 record.
 With male civilian enrollment extremely curtailed due to World War II, Idaho (and four of the five other northern division teams) discontinued football before the 1943 season.

+Photography

+Schmidt was an amateur photographer and recorded the Tulsa race massacre.
+Eleven of these photographs can be found in the Department of Special Collections, McFarlin Library, The University of Tulsa.